CodeBlock-Dev/CodeBlock.DevKit.SaaS.Template/README.md

 cd CodeBlock.DevKit.SaaS.Template
 ```

-**Note**: All Dev Kit modules are delivered via [NuGet packages](https://www.nuget.org/profiles/CodeBlock.Dev), so you only need to maintain your own business logic.
+**Note**: All DevKit modules are delivered via [NuGet packages](https://www.nuget.org/profiles/CodeBlock.Dev), so you only need to maintain your own business logic.

 # 📋 Purchase a License

-To use this template, you need to purchase a license from the CodeBlock Dev Kit website.
+To use this template, you need to purchase a license from theCodeBlock DevKit website.
 Here's how to get started:

 1. Visit [codeblock.dev](https://codeblock.dev/#pricing) and purchase a plan.
 2. Go to your [dashboard](https://codeblock.dev/dashboard) and download your license file (`codeblock.dev.license.lic`).